- Comfort Hotels

-Hotel Borg, opened in 1930, has a grand, historic charm unmatched by any other accommodation in the city.
+Hotel Borg, which opened in 1930, has a grand, historic charm unmatched by any other city accommodation.
 Though it sits on the same square as Reykjavík’s Parliament and Cathedral, it is still the most imposing building in sight.

 Hotel Apótek has a similar grand facade to Hotel Borg and even more history; it was built in 1917 for use as a pharmacy before it was reimagined into luxurious accommodation.